chainpoint/bitcoin-header-node/README.md

 Alternatively, adding it to a bcoin.conf configuration file in your node's prefix directory or as an environment variable `BCOIN_START_HEIGHT` will also work.
-For a start-tip, you must pass in an array of two raw block headers.
+For a start-tip, you must pass in an array of two raw (i.e. Buffers) block headers.

 ## Header Node Client